brianharv/Blurg/README.md

 # _Blurg_

-#### _An IOS and Android compatible app that harnesses the power of the Google Cloud Translate API to allow users from across the language to text and chat, 12/22/20_
+#### _An IOS compatible app that harnesses the power of the Google Cloud Translate API to allow users from across the language to text and chat, 12/22/20_

 #### By _**Brian Harvey**_